cuiziteng/Illumination-Adaptive-Transformer/IAT_high/readme.md

-# IAT used in Object Detection
+# IAT in Object Detection

 The repo is based on [mmdetection](https://github.com/open-mmlab/mmdetection)